ballerina-platform/module-ballerina-websubhub/ballerina/Module.md

 #### Using Hub Client

-* **WebSub HubClient** can be used to distribute the published content among the `subscriber base`.
+* **WebSub HubClient** can be used to distribute the published content to subscribers.
 The current implementation is based on `Ballerina HTTP Client`.

 ```ballerina
     client class HubClient {